Issues

 turn toxic and start affecting how you view all relationships.

 "Previous hurt and pain either from our family or other relationships is the biggest reason why people develop negative mindsets around relationships in general."
-Jennifer B. Rhodes, licensed psychologist, tells Bustle.
-"We all need to do our healing work and get to a place where we can see our behavior and our partner’s behavior in a positive light."
+Jennifer B. Rhodes, licensed psychologist,

 Here are the issues from old relationships that can affect how you view your current relationship, according to experts.